Training the athlete. Nurturing the artist.

 - Joanne H. Morscher

-"I always knew I'd open my own studio one day and, interestingly, I became a mom at exactly the same time I found a beautiful space for lease in my hometown of Astoria, NY.
-I signed the lease 10 days before my due date.
+"I always knew I'd open my own studio one day and, as life would have it, I found a beautiful space for lease in my hometown of Astoria, NY in my third trimester of pregnancy.
+I signed the lease 10 days before my due date and became both a studio owner and mom at the same time (!).
 When my daughter was born I knew I had to create the best dance program for her.
-I wanted her to receive elite, world-class ballet training (the kind offered at the most revered and prestigious schools) but I didn't want the negative and toxic environment; the archaic, fear-based teaching methods; the favoritism of a select few by teachers/directors; the fostering of neurotic disorders and perfectionism; the authoritarian culture of subordination and loss of individuality; and the emotional/psychological damage that are typical at the highest levels of training and That I, myself, had endured for years.
-I wanted a customized program for my daughter.
-I longed for her to have the ideal: world-class standards + holistic, healthy learning environment.
-Even if she decides not to be a dancer, I know that a rich dance education will inspire, empower and serve her in profound ways."
+I wanted her to receive world-class ballet training (the kind offered at the most revered and prestigious schools) but I didn't want the negative, fear-based teaching methods that I, myself, had endured for years.
+I wanted a customized program for my daughter that merged the best of everything.
+I longed for her to train at a world-class standard in a holistic and healthy environment.
+Even if she decides not to be a dancer, I know that a rich dance education will inspire and empower her in profound ways."

 - Suzana Stankovic ,